 iOS 15 or higher:

 2 Turn off Allow App to Request to Track

 - Check Opt out of interest-based ads

-Opt-Out via Advertising ID
+Opt-Out from our Services via Advertising IDs

 To specifically opt-put from our services without changing your device settings, you can use the following form to submit your Advertising ID to our platform.
 To find out your Advertising ID, use the following instructions: